Red carpet and a lit pool reflecting like a disco ball at Caro and Andreas Robens' themed party in Ses Palmeres

 A house full of character

 The property itself suited such a party: not a sterile new build, but a house with corners, warmth and a history.
 Around 300 square meters of living space, several bedrooms, six bathrooms, a terrace and, of course, the pool that threw light reflections like a disco ball at night.
-The hosts said they had tackled many jobs themselves: new windows, neoprene seals, an oil central heating system and newly updated electrics — handyman details that give a Mallorca home peace of mind.
+The hosts said they had tackled many jobs themselves: new windows, neoprene seals, an oil central heating and newly updated electrics — handyman details that give a Mallorca home peace of mind.

 Four dogs and a cat wandered among the guests, testing seats and enjoying being petted.
 Their contented panting and occasional barking became part of the soundscape — along with the clinking of glasses and the soft rustle of oleander bushes in the wind.